lpmi-13/cx-infrastructure-interview-questions/Scenario-2/scenario2.md

 ---
 Template 2 - Lambda and DynamoDb:

-`Task:` Complete template 2 to create lambda and DynamoDb resouce and allow the lambda to access the DynamoDb.
+`Task:` Complete template 2 to create lambda and DynamoDb resources and allow the lambda to access the DynamoDb table.

 `Lambda Requirements:`
 - Python handler: `get_item.lambda_handler`